The Stepford Wives: Plot

+Publication

+The Stepford Wives was released on October 13, 1972, published by Random House in the United States.
+In a letter to The New York Times dated March 27, 2007, Levin said that he based the town of Stepford on Wilton, Connecticut, where he lived in the 1960s.
+Wilton is a "step" from Stamford, a major city lying 15 mi away.
+Inspired by domestic robots in the 1970 book Future Shock and the presidential animatronics at Disneyland, Levin originally intended the novel to be written as a comedic play.

 Themes

 The reaction of men to feminism

-Michelle Arrow says: "not only a satire of male fears of women’s liberation, but a savage view of heterosexual marriage.
+Michelle Arrow says: "not only a satire of male fears of women's liberation, but a savage view of heterosexual marriage.
 In this telling, a man would rather kill his wife and replace her with a robot than commit to equality and recognise her as a whole person."

 The role of women in the home

 There are many feminist themes in The Stepford Wives.
 The novel tackles the role of women in the nuclear family and the control they have over their bodies by allowing the readers to observe what happens in Stepford when Joanna moves in.
 Before the women in Stepford turned into lifeless, docile robots, they were avid activists and successful career women who had lives outside of being a wife.
 However, the men in Stepford were opposed to this, turning their wives into robots and reducing their only purposes in life down to serving their husbands.